 Normal anxiety is part of the body’s natural defense system.
 It's an alert to a threat that is unknown, vague, or comes from your own internal fears.
 While you’re in this state, your feelings can range from a vague sense of worry to physical sensations such as a pounding heartbeat.
 These feelings make you want to react to the threat.
 An anxiety response is normal in many situations.
 But when you have an anxiety disorder, the same response can occur at the wrong times.

-Normal anxiety is a signal from your brain that warns you of a threat and is a normal response to help you prevent something or decrease the bad effects of something you can't control.
-For example, anxiety is a normal response to situations that might damage your body, separate you from a loved one, or lose your job.
+Normal anxiety is a signal from your brain.
+It warns you of a threat.
+It's a normal response to help you prevent something.
+Or to decrease the bad effects of something you can't control.
+For example, anxiety is a normal response to situations that might harm your body, separate you from a loved one, or lose your job.
 The symptoms of anxiety can be physical and mental.

 Muscle tension or pain